Rocoto Peppers – The South American Manzano Pepper

 The plants can grow very large in their native climate, but in temperate climates with shorter seasons, they typically grow to 2-3′ tall.
 In my experience, rocoto pepper plants tend to sprawl more wide than tall, with a spider-like growth pattern.

-Unlike the C. annuum species, there is not much diversity in the shape, size and color of C. pubescens fruits.
-There are 4 main colors of ripe rocoto peppers, red, orange, brown, and yellow.
-The size of the fruits can range anywhere from 1 inch wide to 3 inches or more.
-The fruit walls are thick, making them great for stuffing or eating fresh.
+Unlike the C. annuum species, there is not much diversity in the shape of C. pubescens fruits.
+However, there are 4 main colors of ripe rocoto peppers: red, orange, brown (or olive green), and yellow.
+The size of the fruits can range widely, anywhere from 1 inch wide to 4 inches or more!
+The fruit walls are thick, making them great for stuffing or eating in fresh salsas and stir fry.

 How Hot Are Rocoto Peppers?

 Rocoto peppers are spicy, ranging from 30,000-50,000 SHUs on the Scoville scale.
-This is a very spicy pepper, especially considering the larger size of the fruits (2-3″ long on average).
+These are very spicy peppers, especially considering that some of the fruits are larger in size (2-3″ diameter or more).

 Growing Rocoto Peppers

 If you happen to live in the mountains of a tropical country, you’re in luck!
-Rocoto peppers have adapted to this cooler, warm climate and prefer slightly cooler conditions.
+Rocoto peppers have adapted to this cooler, warm climate and prefer slightly cooler conditions than most other peppers.

 However, in my climate (New England, zone 6b), rocoto peppers can struggle to perform in the heat of summer.
 If you live in a very hot climate, C. pubescens plants will need partial shade, or permanent shade cloth to keep cool.

-Growing manzano peppers in containers is a great way to keep the plants happy, moving them to a shadier location during especially hot days.
-The plants also require a very long growing season, up to 120 days or longer after transplanting outside.
+Growing manzano peppers in containers is a great way to keep the plants happy, moving them to a shady location during hot days.
+The plants also require a long growing season, up to 120 days or longer after transplanting outside.
 Planting seeds a few weeks earlier than other varieties is recommended.

 Rocoto Red pepper plant